 What does “end of support” mean?

 Before we begin, let’s first take a look at what the dreaded “end of support” means, and why many software companies choose to do this.
-When companies discontinue a site or service and stop development and support, this is referred as “sunsetting” the product.
+When companies discontinue a site or service and stop development and support, this is referred to as “sunsetting” the product.
 Many large companies do this as a way of herding customers into larger concentrated groups of users.
 For smaller companies though, this is usually performed when several newer versions of the software have been released, and the cost to support older systems outweighs the benefits of maintaining them.
 More specifically, vendors who offer several versions of software must have their support team trained on all versions in order to manage any issues.
 Once a system has reached a certain age, and only a minimum number of customers are using it, it becomes cumbersome to train new employees on old versions and load applicable technology in order to continue to support them.
 There may also be several improvements to the system or inherent reasons why the product was never good from the start, which would validate sunsetting the product and ending support.
+Not too mention, applications tend to run on various technologies and so as those technologies also upgrade, this can cause compatibility issues.

 Do I have to upgrade?

 Although no one will force your company to upgrade, once you have received an end of support message, not taking action will lead to other issues down the road.
 Without support, your company will no longer be able to receive outside help for bug fixes, error messages, custom work or any other issues.
-Not to mention the fact that your system may not be compatible with other newer technologies and could cause your business to lose valuable company information in the case of a system crash.
+In addition, your system may not be compatible with other newer technologies and could cause your business to lose valuable company information in the case of a system crash.

 What to do?